 Musangwe is practiced in South Africa, and it’s a form of bare fist fighting and boxing.
 According to Luonde Vhavenda History, “Musangwe is Venda combat that is said to have started in the late 1800s.
 There are no prizes awarded to the winners; the fighters fight for personal pride and bragging rights for their villages.”
 The fights have taken place in the Chifude Valley and are practiced by the Venda people.

-These were a just a few forms of African combat that grabbed my attention.
+These were just a few forms of African combat that grabbed my attention.
 I definitely plan on looking for professional trainers so that I can implement some of these fighting styles into my workouts.
-If you can think of any others, feel free to add them to the comment section below.
+If you can think of any others, feel free to comment below.

 Until Next Time…